A NOTE FROM LIZ

 These experiences, coupled with my extensive knowledge of the legislative process and background working with government agencies on the local, state and federal level in Congress, as well as in the Governor’s Office, have prepared me to be an effective advocate and policy-maker for Gilliam County.

 I invite you to take a look around and join this critical conversation about the future of Gilliam County and ways we can work together to move our communities forward.

 Promote Smart, Economic Growth

 To reach our full potential, the County Court must be focused on creating an environment that fosters smart economic growth and long-term prosperity.
-I believe strategic investments in educational and cultural opportunities, housing infrastructure, and fiber to the barnyard initiatives not only improve quality of life for current residents, but also set the stage for enticing new businesses to set up shop, young professionals to telecommute, and alumni and their families to return home.
+I believe strategic investments in roads, education, housing, and high-speed internet not only improve quality of life for current residents, but also set the stage for enticing new businesses to set up shop, young professionals to telecommute, and alumni and their families to return home.

 Modernize County Government

-To better meet the challenges and opportunities before us, our county government must be modernized.
-That’s why I support reforms to remove the judicial responsibilities from the County Judge, improve communication practices to ensure all of the Commissioners are kept informed about and engaged in County initiatives, and appoint a Charter Committee to examine our current structure and present recommendations to the voters for improving it.
+To better meet the challenges and opportunities before us, our county government must be as effective as possible.
+That’s why I support reforms to improve communication practices to ensure all of the Commissioners are kept informed about and engaged in County initiatives, and appoint a Smarter Government Taskforce, made up of local community members, to examine our government structure and present recommendations to the County Court for improving it.

 Encourage Public Engagement